ShadowPancakes395/HP-Spectre-x360-Convertible-i7-6500u-Opencore-Hackintosh-EFI/README.md

   1. Our EFI folder already has `USBToolBox.kext`, which is required.
 Now we need to make `UTBMap.kext`.
 Follow this [guide](https://github.com/USBToolBox/tool?tab=readme-ov-file#usage) on how to make it until step 7 (download `Windows.exe`).
   2. Once you have the `UTBMap.kext` go into the "OPENCORE" partition of the USB drive and into the EFI -> OC -> Kexts, and copy it into there.
   3. If you are one of my friends on Linux, you will have to map after installing.
 Grab the [USBToolBox Release](https://github.com/USBToolBox/kext/releases/download/1.2.0/USBToolBox-1.2.0-RELEASE.zip) and grab UTBDefault.kext from there and place it into the Kexts folder.
 You will also need to update config.plist (replace `UTBMap.kext` with `UTBDefault.kext`).
+### 3. Serial numbers, etc.
+  1. Open config.plist with a text editor and go to PlatformInfo -> Generic.
+There are certain values here that we will need to edit.
+  2. Run `GenSMBIOS.py`.
+Pick 1, then 3.
+Then on your keyboard type Control+C.
+  3. The `Type` part gets copied to Generic -> SystemProductName. `The Serial` part gets copied to Generic -> SystemSerialNumber.
+The `Board Serial` part gets copied to Generic -> MLB.
+The `SmUUID` part gets copied to Generic -> SystemUUID.
+The `ROM` part gets copied to Generic -> ROM.
 ### 3. BIOS Settings
   1. Restart your computer and mash either the *del* kep or *esc* key (or just search up which key to mash for your specific computer manufacturer to enter the BIOS settings).
   2. Some of these options my not be present in your firmware, but try to match up as closely as possible: